ahmadfaizalbh/Chatbot/README.md

     ...
 }
 ```
-*If authentication is required only then `auth` method is needed.The `data` and `params` defined in pi.json file acts as defult values and all key value pair defined in template file overrides the default value.`value_getter` consistes of list of keys in order using which info from json will be collected.*
+*If authentication is required only then `auth` method is needed.The `data` and `params` defined in pi.json file acts as default values and all key value pair defined in template file overrides the default value.`value_getter` consists of list of keys in order using which info from json will be collected.*

 ### In Template file
 ```